Finding a Top Financial Advisor in Chicago

 Gofen and Glossberg, LLC

-Founded back in 1932, Gofen and Glossberg, LLC is by far the oldest firm on this list.
-It’s tied with three other firms on this list for the highest account minimum at $1 million.
+Founded back in 1932, Gofen and Glossberg, LLC is one of the oldest firms on this list.
 Gofen and Glossberg skews more toward serving high-net-worth individuals than individuals.

 Gofen and Glossberg, LLC Background

-Each client portfolio is supervised by a team that includes a senior portfolio manager, a second portfolio manager and an account administrator.
+Most client portfolios are supervised by a team that includes a senior portfolio manager, a second portfolio manager and an account administrator.
 The senior portfolio manager serves as the primary contact, but by involving a team of experts, the firm says it ensures that clients always have someone familiar with their account to turn to.

 Gofen and Glossberg, LLC Resources